Tarn Wadling: Middle Ages

 William Hutchinson, in his 1794 History of the County of Cumberland, provided a description of the tarn.
 At the time it covered about a hundred acres and belonged to a William Henry Milbourne, who also owned Armathwaite Castle.
 Hutchinson noted the quality of the carp, and gave a description of the lake that, as F. H. M. Parker pointed out in 1909, already indicated it was precariously situated: This lake is in a remarkable situation, bordering upon a declivity, which descends towards the river for near a mile, and lies about six hundred perpendicular feet above the level of Eden, capable of being drained by a cut over a very narrow bank of earth.

 The boggy area was suitable for growing cranberries, and important finds of beetles were made there, including the first Notiophilus rufipes in the British Isles.
 It was also a stopping place for waterfowl.
 Some of these details—the carp, the waterfowl—are also found in a description from 1802, quoted by David E. Bynum:Tarn-wadling spreads its waters on a naked and barren common, about one mile west from the river Eden, at Armathwaite, above which it rises 600 feet perpendicular.
 It covers about 100 acres, and is much frequented by wild fowl: the carp it produces are extremely fine.

 In 1816 it was owned by a Mr. Milbourne, according to Daniel and Samuel Lysons, the lord of the manor who owned the Castle Hewen, situated "on a lofty eminence near this tarn" (and thus having military potential).
 Bynum cites a source from 1895, which notes that it "has been filled up and converted into grazing land", and by 1932 it was still remembered, though its exact location was not clear, the location being incorrectly reported by John Bartholomew in the Survey Gazetteer of the British Isles.

-In the 1850s, the Earl of Lonsdale (possibly William Lowther, 2nd Earl of Lonsdale) drained the lake, possibly in order to have an area for training racehorses.
+In the 1850s, the Earl of Lonsdale drained the lake, possibly in order to have an area for training racehorses.
 By 1907 Howard Maynadier described it as "a sedgy swamp where cattle feed".
 It filled again, partly: people skated on the ice in 1939.
 In the 1940s it was drained again, by Italian POWs, to create farmland.
 It is now just a "shallow dip in the ground".
 A boathouse remains.